NehaCT704/vsd-soc-design-and-planning/README.md

 ## Acknowledgements

--Kunal Ghosh — Co-founder, VSD (VLSI System Design)
+- Kunal Ghosh — Co-founder, VSD (VLSI System Design)

--Nickson Jose — for the vsdstdcelldesign repository used in Day 3 labs
+- Nickson Jose — for the vsdstdcelldesign repository used in Day 3 labs

--NASSCOM — for facilitating this workshop program
+- NASSCOM — for facilitating this workshop program

 ## References